na-na-hi/renget/archive/vcewo.md

 ***
 >**why the buck it works?**
-**one word - ==auto-regression==** all current LLMs are based on the [Transformers architecture, developed by Google](https://arxiv.org/abs/1706.03762), which was built with auto-regression in mind. auto-regression allows (or forces) LLM to take into consideration *ALL tokens* when generating the next token, **including the tokens generated by LLM itself**. which means the plan outline and reasoning steps created during CoT will influence the following token generation
+**one word - ==auto-regression==** all current LLMs are based on the [Transformers architecture, developed by Google](https://arxiv.org/abs/1706.03762), which was built with auto-regression in mind. auto-regression allows (or forces) LLM to take into consideration *ALL tokens* when generating the next token, **including the tokens generated by LLM itself**. which means that the outline and steps created during CoT will influence the following token generation
 ![](https://cdn.discordapp.com/attachments/1175955538882859038/1186446069400358912/20231219_011423_SumatraPDF_14886.png)

 ***